 Ugonna: Louisville NCLEX course instructor

-...across three different continents from Montessori, public, parochial, magnet, Ivy League, private, and adult learning institutions.
-I have just recently finished my Bachelors of Science in Nursing, Magna Cum Laude with Honors, at Lenoir-Rhyne University. have a Bachelors in Psychology after attending both Yale and the University of North Carolina at Chapel Hill, Masters in Business Administration from Pfeiffer University, and am currently working on a second Bachelors of Science in Nursing at Lenoir-Rhyne University....
+...different continents from Montessori, public, parochial, magnet, Ivy League, private, and adult learning institutions.
+I have just recently finished my Bachelors of Science in Nursing, Magna Cum Laude with Honors, at Lenoir-Rhyne University. have a Bachelors in Psychology after attending both Yale and the University of North Carolina at Chapel Hill, Masters in Business Administration from Pfeiffer University, and am currently working on a second Bachelors of Science in Nursing at Lenoir-Rhyne University.
+I completely...

 Education & Certification